Handicapping the Market in Sports Betting

-The reason why +EV bets are not routinely found at recreational betting sites is because not only would sharp bettors beat them badly, so would arbitrage players, and those good at shopping odds and/or handicapping the market.
-You see, it doesn't take a genius to realize if the sites that deal with the largest bettors in the world are offering -275 on a Moneyline while recreational JustBet.cx is offering the other side at +280, that JustBet is near certainly offering a +EV bet.
-Because the internet allows bettors to shop the odds at dozens of locations with a few mouse clicks, recreational betting sites can change the lines some, but not so much that the other side becomes +EV.
+The reason +EV bets aren't routinely found at recreational betting sites is because not only would sharp bettors beat them badly, but so would arbitrage players and those good at shopping odds and/or handicapping the market.
+It doesn't take a genius to realize if the sites dealing with the largest bettors in the world are offering -275 on a Moneyline while recreational JustBet.cx is offering the other side at +280, then JustBet is near certainly offering a +EV bet.
+Because the Internet allows bettors to shop the odds at dozens of locations with a few mouse clicks, recreational betting sites can change the lines some, but not so much, that the other side becomes +EV.

 How Bookmaking Work

-To have a decent grasp of the betting market, it is important to understand how the sharp bookmakers controlling that market operate.
-The first step in their process is opening the betting lines.
-For NFL and college football betting the first site to open is www.bookmaker.eu which opens the lines early Sunday evening for the next week's games.
+To have a decent grasp of the betting market, it's important to understand how the sharp bookmakers controlling that market operate.
+The first step in the process is opening the betting lines.
+For NFL and college football betting, the first site to open is Bookmaker.eu which opens the lines early Sunday evening for the next week's games.

-When betting lines first open they are considered rough and therefore have small betting limits.
+When betting lines first open, they are considered rough and therefore have small betting limits.
 The goal of the bookmaker is to sharpen the odds by taking small bets.
-As these bets come in they adjusts the lines until they find a line where lopsided action stops.
-They then keep increasing the betting limits and making additional adjustments.
+As these bets come in they adjust the lines until they find a line where lopsided action stops.
+They then keep increasing the betting limits making additional adjustments.

-Come game time the bookmaker has long since arrived at a price where the largest and most successful bettors in the world have no interest betting either side.
-For all intents in purposes, he now considers the lines efficient, meaning if we removed vig the betting odds given would represent the actual probabilities of each side winning.
+Come game time, the bookmaker has long since arrived at a price where the largest and most successful bettors in the world have no interest betting either side.
+For all intents and purposes, he now considers the lines efficient, meaning if we removed vig, the betting odds given would represent the actual probabilities of each side winning.

 No Vig Prices

-Now that you understand a bit more about the betting market let me come back to the question I asked you earlier.
-The question was if all sharp online betting sites were offering -550 / +450 on a game, and you had a choice of -500 / +500 which would you take in why.
-I further went on to state that under these circumstance -500 is a -EV bet and +500 is a +EV bet.
-Many novice punters struggle with this concept because they are disillusioned into thinking the no-vig price of -550 / +550 calculates to -500 / +500.
+Now that you understand more about the betting market, let's come back to the question asked earlier: if all sharp online betting sites were offering -550 / +450 on a game, and you had a choice of -500 / +500, which would you take and why?
+Under these circumstances, -500 is a -EV bet and +500 is a +EV bet.
+Many novice punters struggle with this concept, because they are fooled into thinking the no-vig price of -550 / +550 calculates to -500 / +500.
 This is false; money lines cannot be averaged to remove vig.

 How to Remove Vig